 Hope for Ghana's third project was the creation of The Elena Haasen Library, named in memory of the daughter of a dear friend.
 This library and computer lab was built at Tegbi Agbedrafor Basic School, home to 600 primary and junior secondary school students.

-Hope for Ghana is building its first school in the remote village of Gakpokorpe, a poor village of farmers whose children now walk almost 3 kilometers each way to get to school.
-The schoolhouse, dedicated to Mason Langford, will create a kindergarten, primary school and library.
+Hope for Ghana built its first school in the remote village of Gakpokorpe, a poor village of farmers whose children previously walked almost 3 kilometers each way to get to school.
+The school, dedicated to Mason Langford, provides a kindergarten, primary school and library.

 Upcoming EventsView all +

 As you look for the perfect gift for family and friends, Hope for Ghana continues its fundraising campaign, selling gorgeous traditional Ghanaian bracelets made of hand-painted glass beads.
 These bracelets, each one uniquely reflecting the beauty and color of Ghana, have been made by women in Ghana and flown to Pittsburgh to raise money for Hope for Ghana’s mission.
 Bracelets are on sale for $25 each.
 100% of the donation price goes towards Hope for Ghana’s mission to bring opportunity through education to the children of Ghana.
 Please contact Hope for Ghana if you are interested in purchasing these special gifts.